Currently showing all bridges ·

 Bender Bridge Road Bridge (Somerset County, Pennsylvania)

-Built 1885; rehabilitated 1993Pony truss bridge over Elk Lick Creek on TR 504 (Bender Bridge Road)Open to traffic
+Built 1885; rehabilitated 1993Pony truss bridge over Elk Lick Creek on TR 504 (Bender Bridge Road)Destroyed by collision

 Originally built 1885 over Brannon's Fork in Muskingum County.
 Relocated by Arthur Wesner to private property in 1967.
 Moved to Slate Metro Park in 1998.Covered bridge in Slate Metro Park near Canal WinchesterOpen to pedestrians only